WINCHESTER

 peoples of North and South America could be tied to the heritage of Book

-of Mormon peoples through migrations and intermarriage.
+of Mormon peoples primarily through migrations and intermarriage.
 Instead, they

 wanted the